Bibliome/alvisae/ontol-rws/dockerization/README.md

 **Notes**:

 * during first build, image dependencies will be downloaded (e.g. Payara application server, about ~300MB)
-* the built image will be stored locally, hence it doesn't need to be build each time you run it in a container
+* the built image will be stored locally, hence it doesn't need to be built each time you run it in a container

 ---